 Outcome Mapping & Scrum: The Story of Amazing Decisions

-Deciding what’s the most valuable thing to do next can be difficult.
+Deciding what’s the most valuable thing to do can be difficult.
 The transparency of the Product Backlog is key to facilitating decision making.
 Outcome Mapping is a powerful technique to enhance Product Backlog transparency.

 This is Kathryn.
-Kathryn is the CEO of Amazing Decisions, a company developing and selling digital products.
+Kathryn is the CEO of Amazing Decisions, a company creating and selling digital products.
 She wants to increase revenue from sales.
 Kathryn has set up a meeting with her direct reports Sharon and Bruce to brainstorm ideas.

 Bruce, the VP of Sales wants to produce new widgets to increase revenue - flashier than the rest of the product range and bigger too.

 Sharon, the Product Owner isn’t convinced that more widgets will lead to more revenue.
 Instead, she suggests to take a step back and understand which customer behavior would lead to more revenue and what the organization would have to do to encourage this behavior.